wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Surfaces/Meshes.md

 			- Only **triangular** meshes can be guaranteed to have **planar faces**.
 				- Because to be a triangle, the 3 vertices of that triangle **must be coplanar**.
 			- Quadrangular meshes are not guaranteed to be planar.
+###### Planar Quadrangular Panels (i.e. PQ Meshes)
-				- But, quadrangular meshes with planar faces are called **PQ Meshes** (Planar Quadrilateral Meshes).
+But, quadrangular meshes with planar faces are called **PQ Meshes** (Planar Quadrilateral Meshes).
 - PQ Meshes are fundamental to panelization techniques of freeform architecture.  ^16549d
 	- **Quadrilateral**:
 		- A 2D shape with:
 		- Four sides.
 		- Four vertices.
 		- Four angles.
 ### Orientation
 The **connection-order** of the **vertices**:
 - **Determines** the **orientation** of the **face**.